 Are you a writer, poet, dancer, performer, filmmaker, photographer or storyteller who’s been hiding your talent but wishing you had the support to bring it out?

 Do you love to create beautiful things but find yourself procrastinating and always being busy with something else?

 Spend a whole year learning to love yourself and express your creativity in a community of supportive women.

-As a creative mentor, my passion is fostering artistic growth in women of all ages and creating transformative community.
+My passion is fostering creative growth in women of all ages and creating transformative community.
 Fuelled by my own artistic practice over the last 20 years, here are some of my published offerings, embracing poetry, spoken word & music, personal memoir and collective storytelling:

 Embrace Your Creative Life